Multi-fairness under class-imbalance: Experiments

-\textbf{Evaluation Measures:} Regarding fairness, we report on the proposed \emph{\eqDM}-fairness and CDM, as well as on DM for each protected attribute.
-Regarding predictive performance, we report on accuracy ($Acc$) for overall prediction, on worst class accuracy ${WC}_{Acc}$ to evaluate the minimum predictive rate in any class, as well as on area under the curve ($AUC$) and geometric mean ($G.M$).
+For $O_1$, we report on accuracy ($Acc$), for $O_2$ on geometric mean ($G.M$) and for $O_3$ we report on the proposed \emph{\eqDM}-fairness, as well as on the $DM$ for each protected attribute.
+Additionally, we report on the accuracy of the worst performing protected group in the minority (+) class (${Wg}_{+}$).

-We compare against four state-of-the-art fairness-aware methods: Zafar et al.~\cite{zafar2019fairness}, FairLearn~\cite{agarwal2018reductions}, Minimax~\cite{martinezminimax} and AdaFair~\cite{IosNto:CIKM:19}.
-The first three approaches tackle multi-fairness but do not consider class-imbalance, the last one tackles class-imbalance but for single-protected attributes.